-In case this is the first article you’ve ever read on Audio Issues let me just say hi!
+If this is the first article you’ve ever read on Audio Issues, let me just say hi!

 I’m Björgvin Benediktsson, and I run Audio Issues.
-I’ve written over 1,000 articles on music production since 2008 and taught thousands of home studio musicians how to produce, record and mix their music.
+I’m the author of the #1 Amazon best-seller, Step By Step Mixing: How To Create Great Mixes Using Only 5 Plug-ins, and the founder of Audio Issues.
+I’ve written over 1,000 articles on music production since 2008 and taught thousands of home studio musicians how to produce, record, and mix their music.

 - Learn to get organized and simplify your mixing process to create more mixes that sound better in less time

-- Learn practical EQ tips to make all of your instruments fit in your mix
+- Learn practical mixing tips to make all of your instruments fit with EQ

 - Learn to use compression to create punchy and tight mixes